DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 computers is discussed further in the next chapter in relation to ownership and sharing.

-At Mungalawarru, residents came up with a mix of computers in four houses, and two in what was known as the ‘CDEP Shed’—a building used for the government’s Aboriginal work-for-the-dole scheme.
-People at Mungalawarru were highly mobile, often shifting between their community, Tennant Creek and other locations, and placing a couple of terminals in a shed seemed like a good option, because more transitory community members could use them.
-Two residents at Kwale Kwale chose to have a home computer**,** but a senior couple was unsure about whether they wanted one at home.
+At Mungalawurru, residents came up with a mix of computers in four houses, and two in what was known as the ‘CDEP shed’ – a building used for the government’s Aboriginal work-for-the-dole scheme.
+People at Mungalawurru were highly mobile, often shifting between their community, Tennant Creek and other locations, and placing a couple of terminals in a shed seemed like a good option, because more transitory community members could use them.
+Two residents at Kwale Kwale chose to have a home computer**,** but a senior couple were unsure about whether they wanted one at home.
 Ultimately, the senior woman decided that the shed was the best place, and we placed two of the four computers there for them and their family members to use.